neogeographica/quakestarter/README.md

 Quakestarter is a (Windows only) package with tools for setting up a playable Quake installation and downloading/playing/managing many highly-regarded addons.
 This includes any necessary patching and recommended configurations for the addons!
-It's menu-driven and super easy to use.
+It's menu-driven, super easy to use, and has an optional autoupdate feature to help keep everything current.

 This package also contains quite a bit of documentation on configuring Quake and exploring other user-created content.